 - Overtime Violations: Many employees work outside of just the normal hours for which they are typically paid.
 Working before shifts, after shifts, or bringing work home to be completed off the clock are all fairly common actions for employees in a wide range of different industries and positions.
 However, many workers are not aware that they may be entitled to receive compensation for this extra work.
 In fact, any employer aware of work activities performed off the clock by their employees is required to provide overtime pay for these workers, and companies that fail to appropriately provide overtime pay for work employees who have performed work outside of normal working hours should be held accountable for these unpaid wages.
 Click here to learn more about overtime violations.

 - Restaurant Payment Violations: Restaurant workers are subject to substantial protections from employment violations.
 However, restaurant workers are more vulnerable than most employees to be the subjects of these types of violations, largely due to the way in which they are paid.
 For instance, tip credit and tip pooling systems, in addition to other practices, often result in restaurant workers receiving less than the minimum wage for their services.
 Restaurant employees deserve to make at least the minimum wage.
 If your employer is engaging in practices that deprive you of this right, you should take legal action to fight for the wages which you should be rightfully paid.

-What to do when an employment violation occurs?
+What to do when an WAge or Overtime violation occurs?

 If you and your co-workers have been involved in an employment violation, be sure to document the incident through pay stubs or other documentation as appropriate.